cybnity/iac-helm-charts/cybnity-platform/README.md

 ## Option 2 - SSO server configuration
 The access to Keycloak configuration can be allowed via redefinition of ingress paths configuration of __access-control-sso__ Helm project values for expose url (e.g. admin console) on port 80 becoming usable from web browser and external network.

+## Option 3 - Traefik IngressRoute
+The access to Keycloak can be allowed via creation of IngressRoute (Kubernetes Custom Resource Definitions) including paths from the __ui-apis-gateway__ project as external routes exposed and controled by Traefik.

+This is the default implemented solution when __ui-apis-gateway__ module is deployed, and that define default IngressRoutes externally open to Keycloak.
+> [!NOTE]
+> The default opened routes does not include access to the Keycloak admin web UI.

 #
 [Back To Home](../README.md)